 CADC Courses and Classes Overview

-Professional certification as an alcohol and drug counselor is available through the individual's state of projected practice.
+CADC courses can lead to careers as counselors for individuals struggling with addiction.
+Professional certification as an alcohol and drug counselor is available through state agencies; requirements vary by state.
 The continuing education departments of some colleges offer training programs in this area.
 These programs prepare students to use psychological evaluation and counseling techniques, to deal with difficult topics and to handle ethically compromising situations.

 Overview of Common CADC Courses